aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-xlsb-to-html/_index.md

 The following example demonstrates how to merge XLSB to HTML in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSB to HTML.
 Upload your files, call Workbook.Combine method for merging files, and then save it to HTML file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLSB to HTML.
+See Python example that merges XLSB to HTML.

 {{% /blocks/products/pf/agp/text %}}